wataru-maeda/react-native-boilerplate/README.md

 This project centralizes the management of assets, including images, icons, fonts, colors within the [theme directory](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/src/theme).
 For seamless integration of new assets, ensure their importation into the designated files where they will be utilized.
 This approach facilitates streamlined access to all assets via the theme structure.
 To further optimize performance, asset preloading has been incorporated into the boilerplate.
 This setup also supports the use of SVG files, offering extensive flexibility in managing visual resources.
 Assets are made effortlessly accessible for implementation across the project by importing them directly from the theme.

+Also, The project initially setup with color schema hook which you can easily detect the current theme from the book.
+Switch color based on the theme.
+You can import [`useColorScheme`]() hook which adapt both mobile and web.
+The hook return the current color scheme name and flag (isDark, isLight).
+So it's easy to switch the color based on the theme.

 </details>